aristanetworks/cloudvision-apis/docs/content/rpcs/getall.md

 The fields `start` and `end` can be used in the following combinations:

 - `end`: returns the state of resources at `end`.
+    - responds with only fully-specified models
 - `start`: returns the state of resources at `start` and updates until now.
+    - returns all fully-specified models as of the `start` time, and then all subsequent changes/partials/diffs
 - `start` and `end`: returns the state of resources at `start` as well as any changes until `end`.
+    - same semantics as `start` alone, but only changes up to the `end` time